What is the Difference Between Flat and Satin Paint?

 This is another reason why it’s so great for the ceiling because it’s here that you often find the most imperfections.

-What is Satin Paint?
+What is Satin Paint Finish?

 Satin paint (also known as satinwood) is a kind of paint finish that offers a velvety feel along with a beautiful luster.

+It’s slightly less lustrous than semi-gloss.
+But the sheen is a bit higher than eggshell which makes them more reflective.
 Depending on the lighting conditions in your room it can appear to be flat or glossy.

 Since satin finishes are highly durable it is considered a great paint option for high-traffic areas (like bathroom, kitchen, and kid’s room).

-You should avoid using any abrasive scrubs as they can make the surface lose its sheen.
+Plus, it’s easy to wipe clean satin finishes just by using soapy water so it’s a good option for exteriors.
+You should however avoid using any abrasive scrubs as they can make the surface lose its sheen.

 Satin vs. Flat Paint: Which One is Right for You?